d4n3sh/thedaneshproject/content/posts/2007-11-22-bug-in-the-new-defensio-plugin-for-wordpress.md

 Found my first bug in the latest Defensio plugin version 1.1.2.
 Upon activating the plugin a few things stop working in my WordPress admin section.

-1. Can&#8217;t load the Defensio quarantine page from the dash board.
+1. Can't load the Defensio quarantine page from the dash board.

 [![][2]][3] [![][4]][5]

-2. Can&#8217;t load the plugin editor anymore.
+2. Can't load the plugin editor anymore.

 [![][6]][7]

-3. Can&#8217;t load the theme editor anymore.
+3. Can't load the theme editor anymore.

 [![][8]][9]

 Once I have the Defension-anti-spam plugin turned off everything is back to normal.

-I ain&#8217;t no php specialist so I can&#8217;t operate on the source files but I&#8217;ve submitted a bug report at Defensio&#8217;s Community site in hopes for a quick response.
+I ain't no php specialist so I can't operate on the source files but I've submitted a bug report at Defensio's Community site in hopes for a quick response.

 [![][10]][11] [![][12]][13]